MediaManager Help

 Special Dev Configuration

-• BASE_PATH: this sets the base path for the app (can be set for both backend and frontend)
+• BASE_PATH: Sets the base path for the app (e.g., for subdirectory deployments)

 Contributing